 1. Sour Patch Kids were originally Mars Men.

 Created by Canadian confectioner Frank Galatolie in the 1970s, the candy was designed to capitalize on the interest in space and aliens.
-When Jaret International, the company Galatolie worked for, introduced the candy to the United States in 1985, they changed the name to Sour Patch Kids, most likely to take advantage of the huge popularity of Cabbage Patch Kids.
+When Jaret International, the company Galatolie worked for, introduced the candy to the United States in 1985, they changed the name, most likely to take advantage of the huge popularity of Cabbage Patch Kids.

 2. Raspberry wasn't one of the original flavors.